 - More affordable than other Mosin Nagant stock upgrade options

-- Comes with cheek rest pad for easier target alignment
+- Cheek rest pad allows easier target alignment

 - Designed to remain flexible even in extreme temperatures

-- Weighs less than a wooden stock, so it will decrease the overall weight of your rifle
+- Weighs less than a wooden stock, decreasing the overall weight of your rifle

-If you really want to take your Mosin Nagant into the 21st century, you’ll need to install it with the ProMag Archangel Stock.
-This stock will literally transform the look of the old warhorse Mosin from a traditional old school bolt action rifle with a wooden stock to a gun that looks like an advanced sniper rifle.
+If you want to take your Mosin Nagant into the 21st century, you’ll need to install it with the ProMag Archangel Stock.
+This stock will transform the look of the old warhorse Mosin from a traditional old-school bolt action rifle with a wooden stock to a gun that looks like an advanced sniper rifle.

-The Pro Mag Archangel is built out of fiberglass and resembles a higher end sniper rifle.
-It’s essentially a target grade synthetic stock that comes with a number of impressive features, including a click adjustable cheek riser (which makes this stock equally great to use with either open sights or with a scope), and a fully adjustable length of pull with a pistol grip for superior ergonomics and a rubber butt pad to help absorb the harsh recoil of the 7.62x54R round.
+The Pro Mag Archangel is built from fiberglass and resembles a higher-end sniper rifle.
+It’s essentially a target-grade synthetic stock that comes with several impressive features, including a click adjustable cheek riser, a fully adjustable length of pull with a pistol grip for superior ergonomics, and a rubber butt pad to help absorb the harsh recoil of the 7.62x54R round.

-The biggest negative to the Archangel stock is the price; it’s possible that you can buy just as much for this stock alone as you would for the Mosin Nagant rifle itself.
-But then again, that may be perfectly worth it to you if you really want to make your Mosin Nagant rifle or carbine to the next level.
+The biggest negative to the Archangel stock is the price.
+It’s possible that you can buy just as much for this stock alone as you would for the Mosin Nagant rifle itself.
+But then again, that may be perfectly worth it to you if you want to take your Mosin Nagant rifle or carbine to the next level.

 - Looks like a high end sniper’s stock